Esther Kinsky is the author of six volumes of poetry

 removing her human hand. . . .
 If trauma is the inability to

-redescribe, Rombo offers a powerful antidote in language and
+redescribe, Rombo offers a powerful antidote in language and the

-the infinite possibilities of description." -Matthew Janny,
+infinite possibilities of description.” —Matthew Janny, Financial

-Financial Times
+Times

-"Esther Kinsky has more eyes than most; in her novel Rombo
+“Esther Kinsky has more eyes than most; in her novel Rombo she

-and after the two devastating earthquakes of 1976, but each plant
+after the two devastating earthquakes of 1976, but each plant and

-and animal central to the village is also a character, and the most
+animal central to the village is also a character, and the most

 important character of all is the landscape itself.
 The book